Douai: History

 Douai was again caught up in hostilities in World War I. when for much of the war it was occupied by the Germans.
 La Brayelle airfield was a base of Manfred von Richthofen, the Red Baron.
 Later in 1918, the town was partly burned, and was liberated by the British Army after the Battle of Courtrai.

+The Douaihy family of Lebanon claims descent from inhabitants of the city who settled in Lebanon during the Crusades.

 Geography

 Climate

-Douai has a oceanic climate (Köppen climate classification Cfb).
+Douai has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Douai is 11.0 C. The average annual rainfall is 729.2 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 18.6 C, and lowest in January, at around 4.0 C. The highest temperature ever recorded in Douai was 40.8 C on 25 July 2019; the coldest temperature ever recorded was -20.5 C on 8 January 1985.

 Main sites

 Douai's ornate Gothic-style belfry was begun in 1380, on the site of an earlier tower.
 The 80 m high structure includes an impressive carillon, consisting of 62 bells spanning 5 octaves.
 The originals, some dating from 1391, were removed in 1917 during World War I by the occupying German forces, who intended to melt them down for the metal.
 They were reinstalled after repairs in 1924, but 47 of them were replaced in 1954 to obtain a better sound.
 An additional larger bell in the summit, a La called "Joyeuse", dates from 1471 and weighs 5.5 tonnes.
 The chimes are rung by a mechanism every quarter-hour, but are also played via a keyboard on Saturday mornings and at certain other times.
 In 2005 the belfry was inscribed on the UNESCO World Heritage List as a part of the Belfries of Belgium and France site, in recognition of its architecture and importance in the history of municipal power in France.
+The belfry forms part of the Hôtel de Ville (City Hall) complex.

 The substantial Porte de Valenciennes town gate, a reminder of the town's past military importance, was built in 1453.
 One face is built in Gothic style, while the other is of Classical design.